How to run a paid newsletter subscription for members [Updated: December 2022]

 Boost member traffic on your website by linking your newsletter to relevant web content.
 For example, if your paid newsletter features a recipe for Szechuan chicken, link to similar recipes or demonstration videos (more about creating a video membership site).

 Or, invite members on your email distribution list to your forum to share their own recipes.
 Members are more likely to sign in if they have a specific goaland a handy link to reach that goal.

 5. Tailor the message for multiple audiences

-What entices you to open a newsletter?
-Have you noticed any recent newsletter trends that miss the mark?
+What entices you to open a paid newsletter?
+Have you noticed any recent members-only newsletter trends that miss the mark?
 Start thinking about how you can apply these ideas when writing your own member newsletters and interacting with your email distribution list.

 Stay up to date on Memberful's latest product updates, insights, and teaching centered around growing your community.